How To Improve Your Leadership Skills And Climb The Ladder

 Seize The Initiative

-Far from being clichéd, if you go above and beyond, it proves you have what it takes to kick on in your career.
+Far from being clichéd, if you go above and beyond, it proves you have what it takes to grow in your career.

 As said by the American philanthropist and entrepreneur Eli Broad, "The inability to delegate is one of the biggest problems I see with managers at all levels."